Tie-Down Roping • Inducted 1979

 Glen Franklin won three world championships in four years.
 Born March 18, 1936, in House, N.M., Franklin carried a rope when he was still wearing diapers and put his loop on any dog, chicken or human that got within range.
 A natural athlete, he was on the New Mexico state high school basketball team the same year he won his state high school tie-down roping title.
 His talent aroused the interest of tie-down roping great Troy Fort, who thought so highly of Franklin’s ability that he turned the great Streak, Fort’s best horse, over to Franklin.
 Later, Franklin paid $300 for a horse called Red Light, a horse that turned out to be a natural and was greatly responsible for Franklin’s back-to-back championships.
 Never content with the constant travel required to compete full time in professional rodeo, Franklin virtually retired after winning his third title and went into ranching.

-World titles: 3 (1965, 1967-68)
+World Championships: 3

-Born March 18, 1936 in House, New Mexico
+Born: March 18, 1936 in House, New Mexico